fiza11/CShell/README.md

 - Errors are handled properly.

 ## Commands:
-- `cd [directory]` : Change current working directory to the directory specified.
+- `cd [directory]` : Changes current working directory to the directory specified.
 - `pwd` : Displays the name of current working directory.
 * `echo [arguments]` :
   * Displays whatever is specified in [arguments].